 Is it possible to travel to Korea this year?
 Well, maybe.
 Here are all the resources you may need to know regarding travel restrictions in South Korea during the COVID-19 (coronavirus) pandemic in 2020 through 2021.
 Though tourism is highly discouraged, there are plenty of legitimate reasons to come to Korea during the COVID-19 crisis like business/work, reuniting with friends and/or family, or diplomacy.

-Update (01/05/2021): All foreign nationals entering Korea must submit a PCR negative confirmation issued within 72 hours of departure.
+01/05/2021: All foreign nationals entering Korea must submit a PCR negative confirmation issued within 72 hours of departure.
 (As of January 8th).
 You can read more about this in the Korea Times’ article, “Korea to require all foreigners to test negative for COVID-19 before arrival.”
 If you’re a Korean citizen, you will only have to provide negative PCR test confirmation if you’re coming from the UK or South Africa.
+However, EVERYONE will still have to take a COVID-19 test in South Korea at the beginning of quarantine.

 Contents